Cozy Peach Kitchen

 Ripe bananas and mashed bananas in orange bowl.

 Step one: Use a potato masher or fork to mash the ripe banana in a separate bowl.
 It doesn't need to be completely smooth but most large pieces should be gone.
-Measure the mashed banana into a cup.
+Measure out one cup of mashed banana.

-Steps 2 and 3 to make banana muffins.
+Steps 2 and 3 to make the muffins.

-Step two: Combine all dry ingredients in a large mixing bowl: all purpose flour, sugar, baking powder, baking soda, salt, cinnamon, nutmeg.
+Step two: Combine all dry ingredients in a large mixing bowl: all purpose flour, sugar, brown sugar, baking powder, baking soda, salt, cinnamon, nutmeg.
 Stir to combine.

-Step three: Add wet ingredients to dry ingredients: mashed banana, flax egg, soy milk, melted butter, vanilla extract. .
-Stir until mostly cohesive.
+Step three: Add wet ingredients to dry ingredients: mashed banana, flax egg, soy milk, melted butter, vanilla extract.
+Stir until no dry spots remain.
 Don't overmix.
 It is okay if some small lumps remain.
+Fold in the add-ins.

-Step four: Add ⅓ cup batter to each lightly oiled muffin tin.
-Cook on the middle rack at 350F for 18-20 minutes or until a toothpick inserted in the center of a muffin comes out clean.
+Step four: Add ¼ cup batter to each lightly oiled muffin tin.
+Cook on the middle rack at 425F for just 5 minutes, then reduce to 350F and continue baking for 13-15 minutes.
+This method helps the muffins dome.

 Cassidy's tips